 Sea Buckthorn Oil

-Studies show that this orange colored, antioxidant plant-oil, increases glutathione and vitamin-c in wounds, thereby promoting healing.
+Studies show that this orange colored, antioxidant plant-oil, increases glutathione and vitamin-c in wounds.

 This plant-oil has been traditionally used to diminish inflammation, to help relieve pain, and for it's antibacterial properties.

 Due to its high content o carotene, this plant-oil will leave your skin with an orange glow when used straight from the bottle.